Is Baja California Sur safe? (2024)

 📍Swim only where it’s safe

 Some beaches along the Pacific Coast of Baja California are not safe for swimming due to dangerous rip currents and undertows.
-Always check conditions before getting in the water.
+Even in Cabo, many beachfront hotels are located in areas that are not safe for swimming.
+Always check conditions before getting in the water, and for extra safety, choose beaches with lifeguards on duty.

 Baja beaches along the Sea of Cortez are generally safer for swimming, as they have calm waters and no strong currents, compared to the Pacific Coast.